mcneel/rhino.inside-revit/docs/readme.md

 - `_data/` contains data files used to generate special pages
 - `_config.yml` Jekyll site configs file (see the config file for more information on each available setting)
 - `GemFile*` Ruby gemfile listing the ruby dependencies
-- `index.md` Root of the Wiki.
-It redirects the visitor to default language and Wiki version (defaults are set in the site configs file)
+- `index.md` Root of the Docs.
+It redirects the visitor to default language and Docs version (defaults are set in the site configs file)
 - `readme.md`: This Markdown document
 - `update_components_data.gh`: This is a Grasshopper definition file, used to generate component data file under `_data/`